dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 `Vector128.Create(value)` creates a new vector with all elements initialized to the specified value.
 So `Vector128<int>.Zero` is equivalent to `Vector128.Create(0)`.

-`Vector128.Equals(Vector128 left, Vector128 right)` compares two vectors and returns a vector whose elements are all-bits-set or zero, depending on if the provided elements in left and right were equal.
+`Vector128.Equals(Vector128 left, Vector128 right)` compares two vectors and returns a vector where each element is either all-bits-set or zero, depending on if the corresponding elements in left and right were equal.
 If the result of comparison is non zero, it means that there was at least one match.

 ### Access violation (AV) testing